 L’auberge espagnole (2002)

 This comedy also stars Audrey Tautou from Amélie and the famous French actor Romain Duris.
-L’Auberge espagnole is the story of young French student adventures during a year in Barcelona.
+L’Auberge espagnole is the story of a young French student’s adventures during a year in Barcelona.
 We follow his steps during his integration and cultural discovery together with his flatmates from all over Europe!
-Young expats will associate to this intercultural adventure!
+Young expats will identify with this intercultural adventure!

 Les choristes – The chorus (2004)